 Please visit NFLYouthFootball.com for more information.

-The Bears vs. Browns game on Thursday, September 1 helped celebrate “USA Football Month” at Soldier Field.
-The Chicago Bears provided several hundred complimentary tickets to different youth football leagues throughout Chicagoland.
-Youth football players from the Junior Bear Tackle Football league joined Bears players on the sidelines for the National Anthem and scrimmage during halftime.
+The Chicago Bears and NFL will celebrate "USA Football Month" at Soldier Field on Thursday, September 3 during the Bears vs. Browns game.
+The Bears provided several hundred complimentary tickets to different youth football leagues throughout Chicagoland.
+Youth football players from the Chicago Park District's Junior Bear Tackle Football league, the Chicago Park District Flag Football league and The Chicagoland Youth Football League will join Bears players on the sidelines for the National Anthem and scrimmage during halftime.